 Applicants can request an evaluation from a member organization of one of the two national associations of credential evaluation services:

-- (NACES) is an association of 19 credential evaluation services with admission standards and an enforced code of good practice.
+- National Association of Credential Evaluation Services (NACES) is an association of 19 credential evaluation services with admission standards and an enforced code of good practice.

-- (AICE) is an association of 10 credential evaluation services with a board of advisors and an enforced code of ethics.
+- Association of International Credentials Evaluators (AICE) is an association of 10 credential evaluation services with a board of advisors and an enforced code of ethics.